irdest/irdest/docs/developer/src/technical/services.md

 what they can do for you.

-Services have an internal ID that is used to identify them in `libqaul`, using reverse fully qualified domain specifiers (for example `net.qaul.my-app`).
+Services have an internal ID that is used to identify them in `irdest-core`, using reverse fully qualified domain specifiers (for example `net.qaul.my-app`).